Israel and Hamas begin cease-fire, setting stage for release of some hostages and more aid to Gaza

 During the cease-fire, Gaza's ruling Hamas group pledged to free at least 50 of the about 240 hostages it and other militants took on Oct.
 7. Hamas said Israel would free 150 Palestinian prisoners.

-Both sides agreed to release women and children first, starting Friday afternoon.
+Both sides agreed to release women and children first, in stages starting Friday.
 Israel said the deal calls for the truce to be extended an extra day for every additional 10 hostages freed.

 Early in the day, ambulances were seen arriving at the Hatzerim air base in southern Israel, preparing for the release.
 Those freed will then be taken to hospitals for assessment and treatment, Israeli officials said.

-The first hostages freed will be Israeli citizens, including some who have a second nationality, according to a Hamas official who spoke on condition of anonymity because he was not authorized to discuss the details with the media.
+Among the Israeli citizens to be freed some have a second nationality, according to a Hamas official who spoke on condition of anonymity because he was not authorized to discuss the details with the media.

-The official would not comment on media reports that Hamas had also agreed to release non-Israelis, including 23 Thai nationals.
-Thailand's foreign minister told reporters in Bangkok he had not been able to confirm the reports.

 Israel’s Justice Ministry published a list of 300 prisoners eligible for release, mainly teenagers detained over the past year for rock-throwing and other minor offenses.
 Three Palestinian prisoners are expected to be released for every hostage freed.